 Resources in Gender Studies

 The Gender Studies Office is open for several hours each week and our Program Coordinator, Alice Shipman, is a useful resource to consult.
 We also hold books, DVDs, and some materials on local volunteer and internship opportunities.
 We also suggest that you contact our current Program Director and our Program Advisor to ask about applying for a concentration in Gender Studies.
-Gender Studies provides an online worksheet that helps you apply for the AOC and also to track your progress.
+Gender Studies provides program requirements that helps you apply for the AOC and also to track your progress.
 The Career Center also collects useful information for volunteer and internship options and we often share information with them.

 Student Affairs also supports gender-related activities and events.
 The Gender and Diversity Center (GDC) is a meeting place for student groups interested in working on social justice issues.The GDC's professional staff strives to foster an environment that is conducive to the social, intellectual and academic well-being of the New College of Florida community by providing a space that facilitates learning and by making available resources for exploring, communicating and supporting diverse experiences.
 Through programming, advocacy and collaboration, the GDC coordinator dedicates his/her services and resources to working with campus entities to facilitate an environment that is inclusive, responsive and supportive to the needs of underrepresented campus participants at New College of Florida.
 The Center is available for studying, impromptu meetings and relaxing!
 We have a television/VCR, slide projector and a dry erase board, and can comfortably seat up to 25 people.
 We offer programming related to diversity, multiculturalism and student success issues; diversity and gender related materials that may be borrowed; a place to host meetings and gatherings; leadership development and transition support.